minobear/esx_digitem/README.md

 # Description:
-This plugin you can set an area to dig things just edit in the config\n enjoy!
+This plugin you can set an area to dig things just edit in the config

 # Review:
 https://streamable.com/lfcxx8